Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force: Phenomenology of the self-interacting dark matter

 Following this method, the potential is regulated using the parameter $V_0$ and the cutoff $R$.
 The physical results thus depend on the arbitrariness of a single parameter for a central $1/r^n$ singular potential~\cite{Beane_2001}.
 We choose the potential at the radius $R$ to be $V_0$, while also imposing continuity with the non-singular long-range part.
 Therefore, the potential is given by

 Note that physical observables depend on a single parameter $R$, corresponding to the unknown UV physics.
 In other words, determining $R$ involves matching the effective theory to a known UV completion model.
 As a result, the universal character of the cross-section per DM mass is no longer presented.
-In this work, we set $R = m_\chi^{-1}$, the scale beyond which NR scattering becomes invalid \footnote{Ref.~\cite{Ferrante:2025lbs} employs a DM relative velocity-dependent cutoff $R^{-1} \sim m_\chi v$ which is applicable to NR scattering.
+In this work, we set $R = m_\chi^{-1}$, the scale beyond which NR scattering becomes invalid \footnote{ref.~\cite{Ferrante:2025lbs} employs a DM relative velocity-dependent cutoff $R^{-1} \sim m_\chi v \ll G^{-1}$ which is applicable to NR scattering.
 However, in our work, we simply place the cutoff at $R^{-1} \sim m_\chi \ll G^{-1}$.}.

-\subsection{Parameter Space Addressing the Core-Cusp Problem}
+\subsection{Parameter space addressing the core-cusp problem}

 We now derive the parameter space for self-interacting DM mediated by the neutrino force, incorporating effects from the cosmic neutrino background.
 Through this analysis, we consider the DM mass to be larger than the neutrino mass $m_\chi > m_\nu$ such that the neutrino mass remains the relevant degree of freedom.
 The effect of neutrino mass and C$\nu$B's temperature is investigated in each parameter set.
-The self-scattering cross-section is obtained from solving the Schrodinger equation through Eq.~\eqref{cross section for l} and Eq.~\eqref{cross-section ODE}.
-We hightlight the region where the cross-section per DM mass lies within $0.03\;\text{cm}^2/\text{g} \le \sigma_{\chi\chi^* \rightarrow \chi \chi^*} / m_\chi \le 1 \; \text{cm}^2/\text{g}$ as this range may be relevant for addressing various small-scale structure challenges~\cite{Kaplinghat_2016}.
-The corresponding parameter spaces are shown in Fig.~\ref{fig: Parameter space for scalar/pseudoscalar interaction in the relativistic limit} – \ref{fig: Parameter space for $V_{vac} + V_{bkg}$ of the scalar interaction, varying temperature} and~\ref{fig: full theory s-channel parameter space}.
+The self-scattering cross-section is obtained from solving the Schr\"{o}dinger equation through Eq.~\eqref{cross section for l} and Eq.~\eqref{cross-section ODE}.
+We highlight the region where the cross-section per DM mass lies within $0.03\;\text{cm}^2/\text{g} \le \sigma_{\chi\chi^* \rightarrow \chi \chi^*} / m_\chi \le 1 \; \text{cm}^2/\text{g}$ as this range may be relevant for addressing various small-scale structure challenges~\cite{Kaplinghat_2016}.
+The corresponding parameter spaces are shown in figure~\ref{fig: Parameter space for scalar/pseudoscalar interaction in the relativistic limit} – \ref{fig: Parameter space for $V_{vac} + V_{bkg}$ of the scalar interaction, varying temperature} and~\ref{fig: full theory s-channel parameter space}.